 Hornets rally from 21 down to beat Suns 115-110

-The reserves ignited a 20-2 run to start the fourth quarter and Charlotte rallied from a 21-point second-half deficit to beat the Phoenix Suns 115-110 on Sunday.
+PHOENIX (AP) — Nicolas Batum scored 22 points and the Charlotte Hornets rallied from a 21-point second-half deficit to beat the Phoenix Suns 115-110 on Sunday.

 Rookie Josh Jackson scored a career-high 23 and T.J.
 Warren added 21 for the Suns, who led 78-57 with 7:53 left in the third quarter.
 Devin Booker and Dragan Bender added 18 apiece.